StevenButtifint/steganography-tool/README.md

 ### What I Learned

-- Creating modular GUI design to allow for dynamic use of Tkinter frames.
+- Creating modular GUI design to allow for dynamic use of Tkinter objects.
 - How to update Tkinter frame contents and provide application navigation.
+- How to manually implement LSB image steganography.

 [Back To The Top](#steganography-tool)